 Harpa is an Icelandic, who decided this last fall to muscle herself into Mick’s herd, and become lead mare to a bunch of bachelors.
 She is the portrait of the Icelandic breed, down to her gaited trot, which was recently highly complimented by a rider who is an expert on the breed.

 Patches is a 24 year old American Paint who marches to his own tune.
 Solid and dependable, he strolls along, always doing his own thing and is happy doing it.
 A patient teacher, Patches can always be found with our visiting classes, teaching horse care and grooming.

-Rain is a 20 yr. old American Paint, and dam to Iris.
-She has fast become a treasured part of Mick’s herd, and always has her main man, Windtalker, close-by.
+Rain is a 21 yr. old American Paint, and dam to Iris.
+This feisty girl can have her pick of gentlemen callers, but you can still find her sharing a salt-lick with Comet.
 A volunteer groundwork favorite, Rain is an expert at putting them through their paces.